magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-360-->

 *  Multi-select attributes are now saved correctly during product edit.
-Previously, Magento saved the default option for non-selected attributes as well as selected attributes when saving a product.
+Previously, {{ site.data.var.ee }} saved the default option for non-selected attributes as well as selected attributes when saving a product.

 <!--- ACP2E-55-->

-*  Magento now displays configurable attributes as expected during the creation of global `select` attributes via a patch script.
+*  {{ site.data.var.ee }} now displays configurable attributes as expected during the creation of global `select` attributes via a patch script.
 Previously, eligible global attributes were hidden.

 <!--- ACP2E-2521-->

 *  `addConfigurableProductsToCart` queries can now be used to add configurable products with custom options.
-Previously, Magento threw this error: `Magento 2.3.4 graphql Notice: Undefined index: option_value in /var/www/html/mg234/vendor/magento/module-configurable-product-graph-ql/Model/Resolver/ConfigurableCartItemOptions.php on line 62`.
+Previously, {{ site.data.var.ee }} threw this error: `Magento 2.3.4 graphql Notice: Undefined index: option_value in /var/www/html/mg234/vendor/magento/module-configurable-product-graph-ql/Model/Resolver/ConfigurableCartItemOptions.php on line 62`.
 [GitHub-28860](https://github.com/magento/magento2/issues/28860)

 ### Customer

 <!--- ACP2E-390-->

-*  Magento now displays predefined EAV system attributes correctly according to the website setting on the storefront.
+*  {{ site.data.var.ee }} now displays predefined EAV system attributes correctly according to the website setting on the storefront.
 Previously, website-level customer attributes that were enabled for one website and disabled for another were displayed as enabled for both websites.

 ### Customer segment